Grand-Place: Destruction and rebuilding

 By the late 19th century, a sensitivity arose about the heritage value of the buildings – the turning point was the demolition of the L'Étoile (De Sterre) guildhall in 1853 to widen the street on the left of the Town Hall in order to allow the passage of a horse-drawn tramway.
 Under the impulse of the city's then-mayor, Charles Buls, the authorities had the Grand-Place returned to its former splendour, with buildings restored or reconstructed.
 In 1856, a monumental fountain commemorating the twenty-fifth anniversary of the reign of King Leopold I was installed in the centre of the square.
 It was replaced in 1864 by a fountain surmounted by statues of the Counts of Egmont and Horn, which was erected in front of the King's House and later moved to the Square du Petit Sablon/Kleine Zavelsquare.
 Thirty years later, during the Belle Époque, a bandstand was raised in its place.

-The Grand-Place attracted many famous visitors during that period, among them Victor Hugo, who resided in the Le Pigeon (De Duif) guildhall in 1851.
+The Grand-Place attracted many famous visitors during that period, among them Victor Hugo, who resided in the Le Pigeon (De Duif) guildhall in 1852, as well as Charles Baudelaire, who gave two conferences at the King's House in the 1860s.
 In 1885, the Belgian Workers' Party (POB/BWP), the first socialist party in Belgium, was founded during a meeting at the Grand-Place, at the same place where the First International had convened, and where Karl Marx had written The Communist Manifesto in 1848.